-In addition to execution of a security agreement and filing under the PPSAs to perfect an interest in investment property as an intangible, secured creditors can also establish 'control' or possession over such property.
-Control is the best method for perfecting such an interest as it gives the secured party a higher priority than a security interest perfected by registration alone.
+In addition to execution of a security agreement and filing under the PPSAs to perfect an interest in investment property, secured creditors can also establish 'control' or possession over such property.
+Control is the preferred method for perfecting such an interest as it gives the secured party a higher priority than a security interest perfected by registration alone.